 What’s more expensive … your dog’s kibble or the bag it comes in?

-Pet food companies invest heavily into the food’s packaging.
-Packaging with compelling pictures and benefits are a good way to make a sale.
+Pet food companies invest heavily in packaging.
+Packaging with compelling pictures and benefits helps make sales.
 And packaging is also critical to the safety of the kibble.
-Experts with PhDs develop and test the packaging that contains your dog’s kibble so it can sit on the shelf for months or years and still hold much of it’s nutrition.
-And if they get this wrong, dogs get sick.
+Experts with PhDs develop and test your dog’s kibble packaging so it can sit on the shelf for months or years and still hold much of its nutrition.
+And if they get it wrong, dogs get sick.

 But their job ends when you open up that bag of kibble.
-As soon as you open that bag of kibble, the food changes quickly.
-And those changes can be toxic to your dog if you’re not careful.
+As soon as you open it, the food changes quickly.
+And those changes can be toxic to your dog.

-In today’s article, let’s take a look at how long that bag of kibble really lasts and why.
+So how long does that bag of kibble really last?

-How To Make Dog Food Last For Three Years
+How They Make Dog Food Last A Year

 Once the kibble is dried, the packaging is critical to the stability of the food.
-If air were to get into the food while it sits on the shelf, then something called oxidation would occur.
+If air got into the food on the shelf, it would become oxidized.
 Oxidation happens when the chemicals in the food come into direct contact with oxygen.
-The result is a decrease in the nutritional value of the food.
-Oxidation can also cause mold and bacteria to grow in the food.
+Oxidation lowers the nutritional value of the food … and can also cause toxic mold and bacteria to grow.

-But because the packaging is such an important part of keeping that food safe from the harmful effects of oxygen, what happens when you open that bag?
+But because the packaging is such an important part of keeping your dog’s food safe from the harmful effects of oxygen, what happens when you open that bag?

-1. Rancid fats can destroy vitamins, which can lead to vitamin deficiency.
-Most dogs today are vitamin D deficient – is there a link?
-(Source: Pavcek PL, Shull GM.
-J Biol Chem 146(2):351-5, 1942.)
+- Rancid fats can destroy vitamins, which can lead to vitamin deficiency.
+Most dogs today are vitamin D deficient.

-2. In lab studies, dogs and other mammals suffered vitamin, protein and fat deficiencies when they were fed diets with rancid fats.
-(Source: Quackenbush F. J Am Oil Chem Soc 22(12):336-8, 1945.)
+- In lab studies, dogs and other mammals suffered vitamin, fat and protein deficiencies when they were fed diets with rancid fats.

 So it’s very important to prevent your dog’s food from oxidation.